Atrial Fibrillation Surgery

 In a traditional Maze procedure, the surgeon makes a number of small cuts in the atrium and then sews them back together.
 The heart’s electrical signal is not able to cross these cuts.
-The cut area now stops conducting the abnormal signals that caused the the Maze procedure is done as part of an open-heart surgery assisted with a heart-lung Instead of making cuts, doctors can use radiofrequency energy or freeze the tissue cryoablation (freezing of the tissue) to disrupt the abnormal signals.
+The cut area now stops conducting the abnormal signals that caused the the Maze procedure is done as part of an open-heart surgery assisted with a heart-lung Instead of making cuts, healthcare providers can also use radiofrequency energy or cryoablation (freezing of the tissue) to disrupt the abnormal signals.
 These methods open-heart surgery.
 Sometimes the surgeon inserts a camera and small surgical instruments Why might I need a Maze procedure?

 Some people have unpleasant symptoms from atrial fibrillation, like shortness of breath.
-Atrial fibrillation also greatly increases the risk of stroke.
-Blood thinners used for preventing stroke pose their own risks, and some medicines require extra blood Many people with atrial fibrillation take medicines to help control their heart rate or their heart rhythm.
-Although some people respond well to these medicines, others There are other surgical procedures as well as less invasive procedures, such as ablation, that are also options to control atrial fibrillation.
-Depending on your medical history, you may be a better fit for a particular procedure over another.
-Your doctor can review what options are best for you.
-He or she may recommend the Maze procedure if you already need open heart surgery to correct another problem, such as coronary artery disease coronary artery disease or a heart valve problem.
+AFib also greatly increases the risk for stroke.
+Blood-thinners used for preventing stroke pose their own risks, and some medicines require extra blood tests for monitoring.
+Many people with AFib take medicines to help control their heart rate or their heart rhythm.
+Although some people respond well to these medicines, others do not.
+A Maze There are other surgical procedures as well as less invasive procedures, such as ablation, that are also options to control AFib.
+Depending on your health history, you may be a better fit for a particular procedure over another.
+Your healthcare provider can review what options are best for you.
+They may recommend the Maze procedure if you have AFib and already need open heart surgery to correct another problem, such as coronary artery disease or a heart valve problem.

-Some, but not all people, may be able to stop taking anticoagulation medicine after the Maze procedure.
-Ask your doctor about the pros and cons of the procedure in your What are the risks of a Maze procedure?
+Some people may be able to stop taking blood-thinner medicine after the Maze procedure.
+Ask your healthcare provider about the pros and cons of the procedure in your situation.
+What are the risks of a Maze procedure?